 If you have considered filing for bankruptcy, the new bankruptcy law will affect how your debts are handled.
 The following article outlines the major changes that occurred with this bankruptcy reform act.

 President Bush's Bankruptcy Abuse Prevention and Consumer Protection Act went into effect on October 17, 2005.
 This new bankruptcy law makes it more difficult to cancel your debts under Chapter 7 Bankruptcy protection in comparison to previous years.
 Instead, consumers will find themselves having to file for Chapter 13 Bankruptcy protection and paying back their creditors over a five year period.
+The US Courts website offers an overview of the different aspects of Federal Bankruptcy Laws.

 Here is a look into some of the major changes that will affect consumers choosing to file for bankruptcy under Bankruptcy Abuse Prevention and Consumer Protection Act.